 - (19a) Persons with disabilities include those who have long term physical, mental, intellectual or sensory impairments which, in interaction with various barriers, may hinder their full and effective participation in society on an equal basis with others. - (19b) Measures to ensure accessibility for persons with disabilities, on an equal basis with others, to the areas covered by this Directive play an important part in ensuring full equality in practice.
 Such measures should comprise the identification and elimination of obstacles and barriers to accessibility, as well as the prevention of new obstacles and barriers.
-They should not impose a disproportionate burden. - (19c) Such measures should aim at achieving accessibility including with regard to, inter alia, the physical environment, transportation, information and communication technology and systems, and services, within the scope of the Directive as defined in Article 3.
+Measures to ensure accessibility for persons with disabilities should not impose a disproportionate burden.
+[Accessibility should be considered to have been achieved in a proportionate manner if persons with disabilities are able, effectively and on an equal basis with others, to access the services that particular buildings, facilities, transport services and infrastructure are meant to supply or offer to the public, even if they cannot have access to the entire building, facility or infrastructure concerned.] - (19c) Such measures should aim at achieving accessibility including with regard to, inter alia, the physical environment, transportation, information and communication technology and systems, and services, within the scope of this Directive.
 The fact that access might not always be possible to achieve in full equality with others may not be presented as a justification for not adopting all measures to increase as far as possible accessibility to persons with disabilities. - (19d) Improvement of accessibility can be provided by a variety of means, including application of the "universal design" principle.
 According to the United Nations Convention on the Rights of Persons with Disabilities, "universal design" means the design of products, environments, programmes and services to be usable by all people, to the greatest possible extent, without the need for adaptation or specialised design.
 "Universal design" should not exclude assistive devices for particular groups of persons with disabilities where this is needed.
+15 Member States should undertake or promote research and development of universally designed goods and services and promote universal design in the development of standards and guidelines so as to progressively ensure accessibility of goods and services.

-&lt;sup>12 Article 2 of the UNCRPD.
+15 Article 2 of the UNCRPD.